Edit Map

 This is the default value.
 Selecting this option means that selected area will keep the the default behavior, it can be bound to data and it will follow all the areas’ visual options (as colors, data label, positioning).
 In this section you will see two tabs:

-Title Input Field This allows you to customize the name of the area as it appears in category labels when the the relative Display Value is set to “Title” in the visual settings.
+• Title input: This allows you to customize the name of the area as it appears in category labels when the the relative Display Value is set to “Title” in the visual settings.

-Drill To: here you can insert the URL of a map that must be loaded when the user drill down on this area.
-This means basically that you are adding a Child Map to the current map, and the user will be able to navigate to it by clicking on the area.
+• Drill To: here you can insert the URL of a map that must be loaded when the user drill down on this area.

 If this option is selected, the selected area will be treated as a hyperlink and will be excluded from the data binding and some visual options.
 This area can be used for one of the following purposes: